-Once the rate request is approved, copies will be distributed via DocuSign to the business manager for the program, the study abroad office, the bursar's office and the financial aid office.
+Once the rate request is approved, copies will be distributed to the business manager for the program, the, the study abroad office, the bursar's office and the financial aid office.
+Please send an electronic copy of the DFA Cost Sheet to Paula Memmer, pmemmer1@purdue.edu, once finalized.